slaclab/rogue/Readme_build.txt

 To build the rogue base package you need the following.
 Some of these packages may be available in a modern linux distribution. (see below).

-See Readme_python2.txt for python2 package requirements and installation (not recommended) See Readme_python3.txt for python3 package requirements and installation (preferred) See Readme_boost.txt   for boost   package requirements and installation
+See Readme_python3.txt for python3 package requirements and installation (preferred) See Readme_boost.txt   for boost   package requirements and installation